 - Creates back-up plan with safeguards in case something goes wrong

-Your producer hooks up with every event role on the team, taking the anxiety out of pulling off an online event.
-In other words, prepping and practicing with everyone prior to the event, the PM is responsible for getting ahead of all potential risks.
+Your event producer hooks up with every event role on the team, taking the anxiety out of pulling off an online event.
+In other words, prepping and practicing with everyone prior to the event, the event project manager is responsible for getting ahead of all potential risks.
 Curbing risk and setting the stage for powerful event execution, they might be considered the quarterback of the whole team.

 The ideal emcee is confident, organized and full of personality.
 They put the speakers at ease with some last minute coaching and words of support.
 They are the link between the audience and presenters, and the transition between multiple speakers or sessions.
 Their personality is as much a part of your event identity as your branding is, making sure attendees are engaged and leave with a sense of community and the hospitality of an in-person event.